 Even if you are not planning a pregnancy, you are considered able to become pregnant if:

 you have entered puberty (even if you have not yet started having periods);

 you have never had a hysterectomy or had your ovaries removed; or

 you have not gone through menopause (you have never gone 12 months in a row without a menstrual period).

-While taking macitentan you must use a highly effective form of birth control, or two methods together.
+While taking macitentan and for 30 days after your last dose, you must use a highly effective form of birth control, or two methods together.

 A tubal ligation alone is an effective birth control method.